Liouville conformal field theory and the quantum zipper: Introduction

 \begin{remark} The statement of Theorem~\ref{thm-bpz} was chosen for simplicity.
 Our argument is quite robust, and many of the conditions can be loosened. \begin{itemize} \item We can choose $\beta_k \geq Q$ if the boundary cosmological constants for the intervals adjacent to $x_k$ are zero.
 We can choose $\delta \geq Q$ if $\mu_0 = \mu_n = 0$. \item The condition that $\Re \mu_k, \Re \mu_L, \Re \mu_R \geq 0$ can be relaxed so long as~\eqref{eq-corr} converges absolutely. \item The bound $\sum_j \alpha_j + \sum_k \frac{\beta_k}2 + \frac\delta2 + \frac{\beta_*}2 > Q$ is needed to ensure convergence of~\eqref{eq-corr}.
 Sometimes the correlation function can be defined even when~\eqref{eq-corr} is nonconvergent, by introducing \emph{truncations} where the exponential in~\eqref{eq-corr} is replaced by $e^z - 1$ or $e^z - 1- z$ for instance.
 See e.g.\ \cite[Proposition 3.4]{AHS-SLE-integrability}, \cite[(1.7)]{ARS-FZZ} and \cite[Theorem B]{cercle-reflection-toda}. \end{itemize} \end{remark}

-We note that the smoothness result of Theorem~\ref{thm-bpz} is itself rather nontrivial. \cite{krv-local} proved the bulk correlation functions are $C^2$ using mollifications of the GFF, and this was extended to $C^\infty$ by \cite{oikarinen-smoothness}.
-It is not clear to us whether these arguments can be adapted for boundary LCFT.
+We note that the smoothness result of Theorem~\ref{thm-bpz} is itself rather nontrivial, and follows from the hypoellipticity argument of Dub\'edat \cite{dubedat-virasoro}. \cite{krv-local} proved the bulk correlation functions are $C^2$ using mollifications of the GFF, and this was extended to $C^\infty$ by \cite{oikarinen-smoothness}.
+Using similar methods, \cite{cercle-hem} obtained expressions for weak first and second derivatives of boundary correlation functions.
+It is not clear to us whether these arguments can be extended to smoothness for boundary LCFT.

+Finally, the \emph{higher equations of motion} for boundary LCFT developed in the physics literature by \cite{bb-hem-lcft} are closely related to the BPZ equation.
+Remarkably, shortly after the first version of this paper was uploaded, \cite{bw-hem-lcft} succeeded in proving a formulation of the level two higher equations of motion in terms of conformal blocks, and independently \cite{cercle-hem} obtained a formulation in terms of correlation functions and hence proved a generalization of Theorem~\ref{thm-bpz} without the assumption~\eqref{eq-cosmocoupling} and where the right hand side of the PDE is correspondingly nonzero \cite[Theorem 1.3]{cercle-hem}.